yuchuehw/DigitsSolver/README.md

 ## Usage

 To run the Digits Solver program, open the terminal and navigate to the directory where you have downloaded or cloned the DigitsSolver repository.
-Once you are in the appropriate directory, execute the following command in the terminal (replace values in angle brackets with your input; see examples section for more details):
+Once you are in the appropriate directory, execute the following command in the terminal (replace values in angle brackets with your input; see [Examples](#example) section section for more details):

 ```bash
 python solver <starting_digits> <target_digit> [-os] [-h]